 The consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP") and rules and regulations of the Securities and Exchange Commission.
 The consolidated financial statements include the accounts of National Beverage Corp. and all subsidiaries.
 All significant intercompany transactions and accounts have been eliminated.
 Our fiscal year ends the Saturday closest to April 30 and, as a result, an additional week is added every five or six years.
-Fiscal 2016 and Fiscal 2015 consisted of 52 weeks while Fiscal 2014 consisted of 53 weeks.
+Fiscal 2017, Fiscal 2016 and Fiscal 2015 consisted of 52 weeks.